TruthVoyager/Weather-Pack/README.md

+How to use this app:
+- open project in VS code.
+- open a terminal and make sure npm is installed.
+- type "npm start" to start the application.
+- enter any location and select a recommendation to pull up weather information for that location and suggestions on what to pack.

 Summary of this App:
-- CityInputForm: Takes in a city and uses it to retrieve weather conditions for the next five days and stor them in an array.
-Passes the weather array to the App app component through the onSubmit prop.
+- CityInputForm: Takes in a city and uses it to retrieve weather conditions for the next five days and stores them in an array.
+Passes the weather array to the App component.
 - DayCard: uses the data in its prop to create a DayCard element to reside inside of the DayList.
-Also uses ItemObjects json to create suggested items.
+Also uses ItemObjects json to create itemCard components.
-- DayList: Uses the day array in its prop to instansiate a DayCard component for each day in the array, passing a days data to the DayCArd as a prop.
+- DayList: Uses the day array in its prop to instansiate a DayCard component for each day in the array, passing a day's data to the DayCard as a prop.
-- ItemCard: Uses the item data in its prop to determin if an item should be displaied or not.
+- ItemCard: Uses the item data in its prop to determin if an item should be displayed or not.
 - ItemObjects: contains a JSON array of different items; their name and specific conditions to warrent taking them.
-- App: Takes in a new array from the CityInputForm and stores it as a state which is used to get place latatude and longitude which is used to get place weather data.
+- App: Takes in a new place object from the CityInputForm and uses it to get place latatude and longitude which is used to get place weather data.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).